-1. Consumption and production drive the global economy, but also wreak havoc on planetary health through the unsustainable use of natural resources.
+- 1. Consumption and production drive the global economy, but also wreak havoc on planetary health through the unsustainable use of natural resources.
 The United Nations Environment Programme (UNEP) reports1 that if current consumption and production patterns continue, the planet will need 183 billion tonnes of material every year by 2050.
 This is three times today's amount and impossible to sustain.
 Every year, 4.8 to 12.7 million tonnes of plastic are dumped into our oceans and over 40 million tonnes of electronic waste are generated (increasing annually by 4 to 5 per cent), causing severe damage to ecosystems, livelihoods, and our health.
-And one third of food produced every year is wasted, yet food security is a growing concern.

-2. Enhancing resource efficiency and practices to reduce consumption in the future is more than ever a priority.
+And one third of food produced every year is wasted, yet food security is a growing concern. - 2.
+Enhancing resource efficiency and practices to reduce consumption in the future is more than ever a priority.
 The COVID-19 pandemic offers an opportunity to pursue a recovery that will reverse current trends and shift our consumption and production patterns to a more sustainable course.
-A successful transition will involve improvements in resource efficiency, consideration of the entire life cycle of economic activities, and active engagement in multilateral environmental agreements.

-3. Advances towards sustainable consumption and production will spur progress in all the United Nations Sustainable Development Goals (SDGs).
-Complex global value chains, with production facilities scattered all over the world and practices of illegitimate subcontracting and undeclared informal work make it very hard to gain accurate information about how and where environmental and socioeconomic impacts occur.

-4. In order to increase the industry's ability to manage its value chain more sustainably, both consumers and businesses must first be aware of the nature and magnitude of these risks.
-Improving both traceability and transparency of value chains has therefore become a priority.
-Presenting the information in a standardized way supports common understanding, accessibility, clarity and comparison and fosters credible communication towards consumers and the general public.

-5. The 2030 Agenda for Sustainable Development Goal 12 aims to achieve sustainable consumption and production patterns as well as environmentally sound management of toxic chemicals.
-By tracing sustainability data relating to the production, transport and distribution of products, companies and consumers can factor this information into their decision process and drive supply chains towards sustainability.

-6. The UNECE, through its Centre for Trade Facilitation and electronic Business (UN/CEFACT) provides a large set of standards and tools, which directly relate to the sustainability of production, the use of environmentally sensitive resources and the compliance to social standards, including labour standards along the supply chain.
+A successful transition will involve improvements in resource efficiency, consideration of the entire life cycle of economic activities, and active engagement in multilateral environmental agreements. - 3.
+Advances towards sustainable consumption and production will spur progress in all the United Nations Sustainable Development Goals (SDGs).
+Complex global value chains, with production facilities scattered all over the world and practices of illegitimate subcontracting and undeclared informal work make it very hard to gain accurate information about how and where environmental and socioeconomic impacts occur. - 4.
+In order to increase the industry's ability to manage its value chain more sustainably, both consumers and businesses must first be aware of the nature and magnitude of these risks.
+Improving both environmental, social and governance (ESG) traceability and transparency of value chains has therefore become a priority.
+Presenting the information in a standardized way supports common understanding, accessibility, clarity and comparison and fosters credible communication towards consumers and the general public. - 5.
+The 2030 Agenda for Sustainable Development Goal 12 aims to achieve sustainable consumption and production patterns as well as environmentally sound management of toxic chemicals.
+By tracing sustainability data relating to the production, transport and distribution of products, companies and consumers can factor this information into their decision process and drive supply chains towards sustainability. - 6.
+The UNECE, through its Centre for Trade Facilitation and electronic Business (UN/CEFACT) provides a large set of standards and tools, which directly relate to the sustainability of production, the use of environmentally sensitive resources and the compliance to social standards, including labour standards along the supply chain. - 7.
+For example, UN/CEFACT developed the United Nations Fisheries Language Universal eXchange standard (UN/FLUX).
+This standard is mandatory for all European

-7. For example, UN/CEFACT developed the United Nations Fisheries Language Universal eXchange standard (UN/FLUX).
-This standard is mandatory for all European Union reporting on fisheries.
-It allows national governments and regional fisheries management organizations (RFMOs) to receive just-in-time information from fishing vessels on vessel identification and location, catch areas, fishing times, fishing gear and labour conditions.
-This information is highly relevant to generate statistics to set sustainable quotas and to fight Illegal, Unregulated and Unreported (IUU) fishing.
-The UN/FLUX data can be further conveyed along the supply chain using UN/CEFACT traceability standards to support certification schemes helping to protect the future of our oceans and of our live stocks.